CraigBladow/cc41/README.md

 | ----- | ------------ |
 | pdir | List files in the directory pointed to by PATH.
 | emdir | List files in the default directory.
 | getp  | Reads a program into memory, replacing the last program in memory.
 Uses PATH plus the filename stored in the Alpha Register.
 If getsub is commanded from a running program, execution resumes after the getsub command.
+If the program has line numbers, every line must have a number, the line numbers do not have to be in any order and can be duplicated.
+This is useful if you add comments to an existing program with line numbers.BM
 | getr | Copies registers from the file named in the Alpha register plus PATH into main memory.
 | getrx | Copies registers from the file named in the Alpha register plus PATH into main memory starting at sss and ending at eee where sss.ee is a number in the x register.
 | getsub| Reads a program into memory after all other programs.
 Uses PATH plus the filename stored in the Alpha Register and PATH.
 If getsub is commanded from a running program, execution resumes after the getsub command.